Marker Logo

 “Every man should endeavor to understand the meaning of subjugation before it is too late.
 We can give but a faint idea when we say it means the loss of all we now hold most sacred -- slaves and all other personal property, lands, homesteads, liberty, justice, safety, pride, manhood.
 It means that the history of this heroic struggle will be written by the enemy; that our youth will be trained by Northern school teachers; will learn from Northern school books their version of the war; will be impressed by all the influences of history and education to regard our gallant dead as traitors, our maimed veterans as fit objects for derision.”

 The document bore the signatures of all thirteen brigadier generals, colonels and majors serving in Cleburne’s Division.
 However, the reaction to this far-thinking intellectual address was mixed among the other corps commanders of Joe Johnston’s army.
 When one detractor, Gen. W.H.T.
 Walker demanded that the idea was treasonous and wanted to poll all the officers present, they became intimidated.
-There was no immediate support for Cleburne’s offer to train a division of slaves to serve
+There was no immediate support for Cleburne’s offer to train a division of slaves to serve in the Confederate

 Confederate General Patrick Cleburne's Emancipation Proposal Marker image.
 Click for full size.

-Photographed By Jamie Abel, June 4, 2013
+Photographed by Jamie Abel, June 4, 2013

 2. Confederate General Patrick Cleburne's Emancipation Proposal Marker